- Claiming a TPD Payout Through a Superannuation Fund

 Can You Work After a TPD Payout?

-The terms and circumstances of your TPD coverage and other variables will determine whether you can return to work after a TPD payout.
+The terms and circumstances of your TPD insurance cover and other variables will determine whether you can return to work after a TPD payout.
+Generally, there are two types of conditions concerning returning to work:

 - You cannot work again in your own occupation

-- Cannot work again in any occupation
+- You cannot work again in any occupation

-For example, previously, you worked in a factory doing physical work, and a back injury stops you from returning to this job.
-Following a TPD payout, you completed a university degree and worked in an office job.
+If the first condition covers you, you cannot work again in your usual occupation, but you could train to work in another industry and start a new role.
+For example, you previously worked in a factory doing physical work, but a back injury prevented you from returning to this job.
+Following a TPD payout, you completed a university degree and worked in an office.

 Because the second condition prevents you from returning to your regular job or other roles, it is more challenging to find employment.
 However, you could return to work if a new medical procedure helps you recuperate sufficiently to resume working.
 This means you could work again and keep your TPD benefit.